Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Previous Approaches

 \section{Previous Approaches}

-A naive algorithm would enumerate over all $\binom{n}{3}$ sets of 3 labels and find for each set whether the induced topologies in $T_{1}$ and $T_{2}$ differ or not, giving an $\mathrm{O}(n^3)$ algorithm.
-This naive approach does not exploit the fact that the triplets are not completely independent.
-For example the triplets $xy|z$ and $yx|u$ share the leafs $x$ and $y$ and the fact that the lowest common ancestor of $x$ and $y$ is at a lower depth than the lowest common ancestor of $z$ with either $x$ or $y$ and the lowest common ancestor of $u$ with either $x$ or $y$.
+A naive approach would enumerate over all $\binom{n}{3}$ sets of three leaf labels and find for each set whether the induced topologies in $T_{1}$ and $T_{2}$ differ or not, giving an $\mathrm{O}(n^3)$ algorithm.
+This algorithm does not exploit the fact that the triplets are not completely independent.
+For example, the triplets $xy|z$ and~$yx|u$ share the leaves $x$ and $y$ and the fact that the lowest common ancestor of $x$ and $y$ is at a lower depth than the lowest common ancestor of $z$ with either $x$ or $y$ and the lowest common ancestor of $u$ with either $x$ or $y$.
 Dependencies like this can be exploited to count the number of shared triplets faster.

-Critchlow \ietal\cite{Critchlow} exploit the depth of the leafs' ancestors to achieve the first improvement over the naive approach.
-Bansal \ietal\cite{Bansal2008} exploit the shared leafs between subtrees and essentially reduce the problem to computing the intersection size (number of shared leafs) of all pairs of subtrees, one from $T_{1}$ and one from $T_{2}$, which has an elegant dynamic programming solution.
+Critchlow \ietal~\cite{Critchlow} exploit the depth of the leaves' ancestors to achieve the first improvement over the naive approach.
+Bansal \ietal~\cite{Bansal2011} exploit the shared leaves between subtrees and reduce the problem to computing the intersection size (number of shared leaves) of all pairs of subtrees, one from $T_{1}$ and one from $T_{2}$, which can be solved with dynamic programming.

 \subparagraph*{The $\mathrm{O}(n^2)$ Algorithm for Binary Trees in \cite{bmc13}.}